et0and/txtrnz/README.md

 ## Motivation

 The initial idea for this project came from RNZ's initiative during the devastating floods in New Zealand.
 During this crisis, many users were without reliable internet connections, and RNZ maintained a lightweight page of updated information to keep the public informed.
-This project is inspired by that initiative, as well as text-only NPR (National Public Radio) news.
+This project is inspired by that initiative, as well as [the text-only version of NPR](https://text.npr.org).

 ## Features